ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data are recorded values obtained through observation,

-&nbsp;     measurement, or collection.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     They are created through specific processes that involve

-&nbsp;     choices about what to record and how to record it.
+&nbsp;     Data are recorded values obtained through observation, measurement, or collection.
+They are created through specific processes that involve choices about what to record and how to record it.
+Data reflect how reality was observed, not reality itself.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Data reflect how reality was observed, not reality itself.

 &nbsp;   </p>